 Develop your perception, production and understanding of the various

-states of the glottis by practising all the phonation types in initial,
+states of the glottis by practicing all the phonation types in initial,

 medial and final positions: